kontent-ai/data-ops/README.md

 # you can also install the package globally, or locally
 npm i @kontent-ai/data-ops -g

-# with the package installed, you can call i as follows
+# with the package installed, you can call the tool as follows
 data-ops --help
 ```